AkulMiriyala/Strategy-Rookie-Training/README.md

 # Strategy Rookie Training

-Welcome new Talon540 rookies, this document will be used to introduce you guys to how Robotics and Programming a robot work.
-In programming, your job is to program the robot to use its motors and parts and interact with the world!
+Welcome new Talon540 rookies, this document will be used to introduce you guys to how Robotics works.
+In strategy we do many things, mainly brainstorming idea-plans and executing them, as well as other notable responsibilities such as scouting.

 - [Meet the Team](/Team%20Introduction.md)
 - [Dates and Events](/Dates%20and%20Events.md)